eburdon/erikaburdonAPP/README.md

 > git commit -m "LASTNAME I added a puppy gif to the contact form"

-* Branche scope should be limited to one feature
+* Branch scope should be limited to one feature

 * Code reviews will be done within the week